Material-Blazor/Material.Blazor/articles/Introduction.md

 ---
 # Introduction

-Welcome to the BlazorMdc Articles.
+Welcome to the Material.Blazor Articles.
 We strongly recommend starting with [Installation](xref:A.Installation) & continuing with [Development Environment](xref:A.DevelopmentEnvironment).

 The documentation can only take you so far, and we strongly recommend that you examine relevant code from our website, which both demonstrates Material.Blazor and serves as a reference installation.
 Every demonstration page on the website includes a link to its source on GitHub.